Harshal-36/Rock-Paper-Scissor/README.md

-🎮 Rock-Paper-Scissors Game
+# 🎮 Rock–Paper–Scissors Game – HTML, CSS & JavaScript

 A simple and interactive Rock-Paper-Scissors game built using HTML, CSS, and JavaScript.
 The player competes against the computer, with live score updates, a reset feature, and an auto-play mode.

-🚀 Features
+## 🚀 Features

 🪨📄✂️ Interactive buttons for Rock, Paper, Scissors